 The cannabis plant has been used for millennia to treat back pain.
 Today, people are turning to one of its derivatives, CBD, for the same purpose.
 While some are skeptical of how safe and effective this treatment option really is, new studies are suggesting that it could be both.

 Lower back pain is extremely common in the United States today.
-It’s thought that around 80 percent of Americans will experience a period of lower back pain at some point throughout their lives.
+It’s thought that around 80 percent of Americans will experience a period of lower back pain at some point throughout their lives according to the American Chiropractic Association (ACA).
 Risk factors include serious traumas like a traffic accident or a bad fall, but also by the most mundane things like lifting a weight awkwardly at the gym, or simply slouching at your desk while you work.
 Other conditions like spinal stenosis (a narrowing of the spinal canal) or kidney stones can also cause severe discomfort.

 Doctors often recommend bed rest, weight loss, more daily exercise, physical therapy, or home remedies such as hot baths for pain relief, which can help relax the soft tissues around the spinal column.
 Other options include more tech-oriented solutions: the wellness industry is constantly coming up with innovative new therapies such as nerve ablation devices and float tanks.
 But it looks as though there could be a much easier and more affordable option right under our noses — CBD oil.

 Typically, people use pain medications to find relief from the muscle spasms and other unpleasant symptoms.
 In more recent years however, countless Americans have begun to seek out alternatives to these medications as they become more aware of the serious health consequences of long-term opioid use.
 Medical cannabis and CBD creams can provide safer alternatives with fewer side effects, according to several recent studies.